Heading into warmer weather, you may be considering knitting or crocheting with cotton yarn.

 There are probably a few things you should know about working with cotton yarn ahead of time.

-In this guide, you’ll learn 10 secrets about cotton yarn to make working with it easy and fun.
+In this guide, you’ll learn 10 secrets about cotton yarn to easily work with it.

 You’ll get the answers to questions about cotton on many crafters’ minds such as: Is it different than working with other fibers?
 Can it be blocked or felted?
 What is the best cotton yarn?